petr-fedorov/oberon/README.md

     -i [ --input ] arg                    specifies the name(s) of an era file to be read (mandatory)

-    -l [ --less-than ] arg                do not output a stripe or a trade, if its price is less than arg
-    -g [ --greater-than ] arg             do not output a stripe or a trade, if its price is greater than arg

  The output files have the same name as the input `<era file name>` they are produced from with the following extensions added:

 * **.bids** - contains stripes of all bids